drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 # TDD Facts
 -----------

+* **When writing code to a test, pass the broken condition to ensure the test validates said test**

+* **Mocks - When to use**
+> You should use mocks in two cases:

+1) To isolate yourself from external side effects

+2) When needing to save yourself from duplication

+* **Each time you add an additional `if` or `try/except`, that's an additional test.**

 * **We usually say it's better to test behaviour, not implemetation details; test what happens, not how you do it.**

 * **A benefit of having tests is they allow you to remember why you wrote code a certain way.
 You may forget why some code works the way it does, looking at your tests could help jog your memory.
-That's why it's import to name your test verbosely.
+That's why it's important to name your test verbosely.
 Your tests express what your requriements are of a particular class or function**

 * **A `fixture` in testing is a way to tidy up between tests.
 It's code that run each time before a test runs**